 ZBB has been used for over 50 years, and it is evolving

-- Originally, it was an expense reduction tool, ZBB now covers pretty much the entire trial balance
+- Originally, it was an expense reduction tool, Zero-Based approach can now cover pretty much all three financial statements

 - A method to identify key internal drivers for ‘Driver Based Planning’